Kyrela/discore/README.md

     - `{message}`: the message of the log
     - `{levelformat}`: the level of the log, formatted according to the `level_format` variable
   - `date_format`: the format of the date and time of the log
-  - `create_invite`: whether or not an invite should be created when an error occurs
+  - `create_invite`: whether or not an invite to the invocation guild should be created when an error occurs
   - `level_format`:
     - `debug`: the format of the debug level
     - `info`: the format of the info level